 AI-Assisted Design.
 We train a deep neural network using human design decisions in a solar energy system design project (left) and generate artificial design sequences to guide novice designers to learn design tools and the design process (right).

-Dr. Sha recently shared his vision toward Human-Machine Design Symbiosis: Transforming Engineering Systems Design with Augmented Intelligence in the workshop on Accelerating Design with Human-Machine Teaming at the Ninth International Conference On Design Computing And Cognition.
+Dr. Sha recently shared his vision toward Human-Machine Design Symbiosis: Transforming Engineering Systems Design with Augmented Intelligence in the workshop on Accelerating Design with Human-Machine Teaming at the Ninth International Conference on Design Computing and Cognition.

-We gratefully acknowledge the supports from
+We gratefully acknowledge the support from

 All Rights Reserved by Zhenghui Sha